LiDAR-Motion-Segmentation/baseline-scripts/README.md

 ## ROSbag processing for custom Dataset

 - remember to change the directories in the bash scripts as per your directory path for seamless usage
+- change the bash file to uncomment the lines if your run out of memory
 ```
 # for ROS2 humble bags
+conda deactivate
 ./rosbag_processing_script/process_ros2_bag.sh

 # for ROS1 noetic bags